 3. Mangetout is great for the hair and skin.

-Adequate vitamin C intake does not only improve the immune system, can also create and maintain collagen, an important protein found in hair and skin.
+Adequate vitamin C intake does not only improve the immune system but can also create and maintain collagen, a necessary protein found in hair and skin.
 Also, one cup of mangetout contains 33 percent of recommended vitamin A. Vitamin A has been known to keep the hair moisturized through increased sebum production.

 4. Mangetout can help the bones stay strong.